 Clinical collaboration.
 We have obtained the NMPA approval for two of our NGS reagent kits and in the future we may from time to time seek the NMPA approval for additional products.
-In addition, we have one early cancer detection product that has been granted Breakthrough Device Designation by the FDA and is currently under review for approval.
+The NMPA approval is valid for five years and we are in the process of renewing the NMPA approval for one of our NMPA-approve products.
+In addition, we have one early cancer detection product, $OverC^{TM}$ Multi-Cancer Detection Blood Test, that has been granted Breakthrough Device Designation by both the FDA and the NMPA.
 The NMPA approval and FDA approval involve, among other things, successful completion of clinical trials for these products.
 We may rely on our partner hospitals to obtain sufficient data and samples to cost-effectively and timely perform these clinical trials.
 If we fail to establish or maintain clinical collaboration with our partner hospitals, our business and results of operations may be harmed.
+If we fail to renew or otherwise maintain the NMPA approval for our products, our sale and use of these medical devices in China may be restricted, and our business and results of operation may be adversely affected.